rhalbersma/dctl/README.md

 Clone this repository to a directory of your choice

-      cd projects/
+      cd ~/projects/
       hg clone https://bitbucket.org/rhalbersma/dctl/

 Alternatively, you can download and unpack the latest zipped source archive into the same directory.

 ### Test-suite

 To make sure that your build environment is compatible with the DCTL requirements, the DCTL comes with an extensive suite of unit tests, placed in the `dctl/test` sub-directory.
-To build and run the test-suite, follow the requirements (in particular: compile Boost), and type from inside your `dctl/` project root directory
+To build and run the test-suite, follow the requirements (in particular: compile Boost), and type

+      cd ~/projects/dctl
       mkdir build
       cd build
       cmake ../test
       make
       make test

-To completely regenerate the test-suite's build solution, simply delete the entire `dctl/build/` directory and rerun the above five commands.
+To completely regenerate the test-suite's build solution, simply delete the entire `dctl/build/` directory and rerun the above commands.
 To only rebuild and rerun the test-suite, type

       make clean
       make
       make test

+The build will take about 35 seconds on a single 3.2 Ghz Intel i7 core.
+You can speed up the build with a `make -j N` on a system supporting up to `N` (hyper)threads.

 * **NOTE**: your application is completely independent of the test-suite.
 You do not have to build and run the test-suite in order to use the DCTL headers with your own application.